TheCSharpAcademy/CodeReviews.Console.Drinks/Drinks.fgaspar17/README.md

   - Working with JSON in .NET.
   - Singleton pattern to create one instance.
   - HTTP Client requests.
-  - Async, await and Tasks.
+  - Async, await, and Tasks.

 ## Areas to Improve

-  - Separating business logic to the services classes; I feel like the view is doing business logic when it shouldn't.
-  - Database design to build scalable applications.
-  - SQL Server queries and administration to improve skills with a popular database.
+  - Working with async.
+  - API knowledge.

 ##  Resources used